About Emily

 • Wild Insights, delivering high-quality research, design thinking, and futures work for enterprise

-• Inner Council, a facilitated deliberation practice for complex decisions
+• Inner Council, a facilitated deliberation practice for complex decisions in the moment.

 If you’re here, you’re likely not looking for answers so much as company, clarity, or a way forward that doesn’t betray what matters to you.